Clinical audit examples and tools for quality improvement

 Patient Safety Incidents:

 This type of audit involves reviewing incidents related to patient safety, such as falls, pressure ulcers, or other adverse events.
-The goal is to identify contributing factors, analyse root causes, and implement measures to prevent future occurrences.
+The goal is to identify contributing factors, analyse root causes and implement risk assessment measures to prevent future occurrences, protect patient safety and sustain improvement.

 Healthcare organisations must comply with various regulatory standards and requirements.
-Audits in this category assess the organisation’s adherence to these standards, ensuring legal and ethical practices in patient care.
+Data collected in these audits assesses the organisation’s adherence to these healthcare regulations, ensuring legal and ethical practices in patient care.

 Continuity of Care: